alphagov/govuk-developer-docs/source/manual/dns.html.md

 [Jisc](https://www.jisc.ac.uk/) is a non-profit which provides networking to UK education and government.
 They control the `gov.uk.` top-level domain.

 Requests to modify the DNS records for `gov.uk.` should be sent by email to `naming@ja.net` from someone on Jisc's approved contacts list.
-Speak to a senior technologist member of GOV.UK or Reliability Engineering if you need to make a change and don't have access.
+Speak to a senior technologist member of GOV.UK or someone in GOV.UK Replatforming if you need to make a change and don't have access.

 2nd line should be notified of any planned changes via email.